Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Four types of second-order topological semimetals and nodal superconductors

 with $U_\mathcal{C} = \tau_3 \sigma_0$ and $U_{\mathcal{M}} = \tau_3 \sigma_3$.
 The Hamiltonian (\ref{eq:H_AIII_My+}) has double band crossings at $k_z = \pm k_0$, which are turned into nodal loops upon addition of a generic symmetry-preserving perturbation.
 Seen as a two-dimensional Hamiltonian, $H_{k_z}(k_x,k_y)$ is in a second-order phase with non-degenerate zero-energy states at mirror-symmetric corners for $-k_0 < k_z < k_0$ and in a trivial phase for $|k_z| > k_0$, see App.\ \ref{app:b} for details.
 Hence, for a pillar geometry the three-dimensional Hamiltonian $H(k_x,k_y,k_z)$ describes a nodal-loop semimetal with a flat arc of hinge states.
-Exact diagonalization, with symmetry-preserving terms added such that eventual trivial surface states are gapped out, confirms the appearance of a flat arc of zero-energy states on the two mirror-symmetric hinges of the pillar, see Figs.~\ref{fig:bandstructures}a and b.
+Exact diagonalization, with symmetry-preserving terms added such that eventual trivial surface states are gapped out, confirms the appearance of a flat arc of zero-energy states on the two mirror-symmetric hinges of the pillar, see Figs.~\ref{fig:bandstructures}(a) and (b).
+The symmetry-preserving perturbation used in the calculations of Fig.\ \ref{fig:bandstructures} has the form

+with $b = 0.4 t$.
+In addition to gapping out non-topological surface states, the addition of this term also lifts the accidental degeneracy of the nodal point at $k_z = \pm k_0$ and turns it into a nodal loop, see App.\ \ref{app:b}.

 The presence of the antisymmetry ${\cal C}$ is essential for pinning the hinge states to zero energy.
 Other antisymmetries, such as the antiunitary particle-hole antisymmetry ${\cal P}$ associated with the Bogoliubov-de Gennes description of superconductors or combinations of ${\cal C}$ or ${\cal P}$ and crystalline symmetries can also stabilize hinge states at zero energy.
-Flat arcs of hinge states also appear in proposals for second-order semimetals in the literature \cite{ezawa2018,lin2018semimetal,wang2019,zhao2020,ghorashi2020,wieder2020,wang2020a,wang2020b,rui2021}, although the antisymmetry required for the topological protection is not always recognized explicitly \cite{ezawa2018,lin2018semimetal,wang2019,zhao2020,wang2020b,rui2021} or is allowed to be weakly broken \cite{wieder2020,ghorashi2020}, so that the hinge arc is no longer strictly pinned to zero energy.
+Flat arcs of hinge states also appear in proposals for second-order semimetals in the literature \cite{ezawa2018,lin2018semimetal,wang2019,zhao2020,ghorashi2020,wieder2020,wang2020a,wang2020b,rui2021,wei2021,ni2021,zhaoPRL2021}, although the antisymmetry required for the topological protection is not always recognized explicitly \cite{ezawa2018,lin2018semimetal,wang2019,zhao2020,wang2020b,rui2021,ni2021,zhaoPRL2021} or is allowed to be weakly broken \cite{wieder2020,ghorashi2020,wei2021}, so that the hinge arc is no longer strictly pinned to zero energy.
 In that case, the hinge arc no longer has a strict topological protection and may be removed by a sufficiently strong local perturbation at the crystal hinge.

 The tenfold-way class CII with a twofold rotation symmetry ${\cal R}^z$ allows for a variant of this scenario, in which the zero-energy hinge arcs do not terminate at nodes of the bulk band structure, but at (topologically protected) Dirac nodes of the surface band structure.
 In this case, the presence of anomalous zero-energy hinge states at $k_z = 0$ as well as their absence at $k_z = \pi$ are protected by the topology of the bulk band structure, whereas the zero-energy hinge states at generic $0 < |k_z| < \pi$ are ``extrinsic'', {\em i.e.} unrelated to the bulk topology \cite{geier2018}.
 Such hinge states may disappear at a $k_z$-dependent closing of the surface gap.
 We refer to App.\ \ref{app:c} for details.